On this page

 The minimum drawdown rates start at 4% for retirees aged under 65, rising incrementally to 14% for those aged 95 or more.
-(These rates have been halved temporarily for the 2019/20 and 2020/21 financial years due to the impact of COVID-19 on financial markets.)
-The initial 4% rate was based on research projecting that it would preserve the average retiree’s nest egg until age 90 with a high degree of safety.
+(These rates have been halved temporarily for the 2019–20 through to 2022–23 financial years due to the impact of COVID-19 on financial markets.)
+The initial 4% rate was based on research projecting that it should preserve the average retiree’s nest egg until age 90 with a high degree of safety.

 Myth #9: If you withdraw your money from superannuation, you must spend it.

 What you do with money you withdraw from super is entirely up to you.
 You can spend it, put it in the bank for a rainy day or invest it outside super.
 You can even recontribute it into super up until you turn 75.